mdzaheerjk/Chest-Disease-Identification/README.md

 # Chest-Disease-Identification
-This project is an end-to-end Machine Learning application designed to classify chest diseases from CT scan images.
-It demonstrates a complete MLOps lifecycle, incorporating experiment tracking, pipeline orchestration, model versioning, and automated deployment using CI/CD pipelines.
-The solution leverages Deep Learning (CNNs) for classification
+An end-to-end ML app that classifies chest diseases from CT scans using CNNs.
+It covers the full MLOps lifecycle with experiment tracking, pipeline orchestration, model versioning, CI/CD deployment, and a web interface for users.